-Question 76: I know I can convince Dave that I'm right about that matter.
+Question 78: I know I can convince Dave that I'm right about that matter.

-- A. I know I can bring Dave around my way of thinking on this matter. - B. I know I can bring Dave round to my way of thinking on this matter. - C. I know I can bring Dave up to my way of thinking on this matter - D. I know I can get Dave round my way of thinking on that matter.
+- A. I know I can bring Dave round to my way of thinking on this matter. - B. I know I can bring Dave up to my way of thinking on this matter - C. I know I can bring Dave around my way of thinking on this matter. - D. I know I can get Dave round my way of thinking on that matter.